isa/blog/src/documents/2014/what-is-docker-what-makes-it-different-from-vms.html.md

 Docker has 3 components: *Docker Daemon*, *Docker Images* and *Docker Repositories*.
 Docker Daemon runs as root and basically orchestrates all the containers.
 Docker Images are virtual OS images and technically they have way less footprint than the actual OS images.
 Due to the *AUFS* filesystem, all the committed writes to the filesystem are stacked, therefore can be unified to the last revision any point in time.
 Kinda like snapshots in the VM world, only better (like a VCS).
 Due to the nature of the filesystem all these write operations are also cacheable.
 Meaning, if Docker finds out that you don't have any changes up to a certain revision, it plays everything up to that particular revision from the cache and rest by applying the writes.
 This gives a huge performance benefits on provisioning time.
 On top of all these benefits, images can also be exchanged with other folks.
 Last component of Docker ecosystem is repositories.
 All this is that the images you have has to be stored somewhere whether it is private or public.
 Docker provides a public repository for everyone, however it is super easy to build your private repo as well.

-I'll create another article on how to make use of Docker for your development process with some real-world examples.
+There are plenty of tutorials on Docker usage.
+I actually intended to skip it, however I'm planning to create another article on how to make use of Docker for your development process with some real-world examples.
+Stay tuned...

 1. http://www.docker.io/
 1. http://blog.docker.com/2014/06/its-here-docker-1-0/